 The Plan is the result of a long-term multi-agency effort to streamline and coordinate vessel management activities for the benefit of the public.
 The Plan aims to improve water quality, protect wildlife and habitat, protect public health and ensure recreational opportunities in Tomales Bay.
 It also implements the mandates and regulations of both the Sanctuary and CSLC.
-It represents extensive input from the boating community and other local stakeholders, and addresses numerous issues including vessel sewage discharge, impacts from moorings, derelict or deserted vessels, introduction of invasive species, disturbance of wildlife, and discharges of oil, fuel, and vessel maintenance products.
+It represents extensive input from the boating community and other local stakeholders, and addresses numerous issues including vessel sewage discharge, impacts from moorings to eelgrass beds and other sensitive habitat, derelict or deserted vessels, introduction of invasive species, disturbance of wildlife, and discharges of oil, fuel, and vessel maintenance products.
 The Sanctuary has regulatory authority over all these issues, and the applicable regulations can be found at 15 CFR Part 992 Subpart H.

 The Plan provides guidance to the agencies and the public for improving the water quality, protecting and restoring the natural resources and ensuring public health and safety of water-related uses of Tomales Bay.
 The Plan does not establish any new legal authorities; none of the proposed actions will alter existing authorities with regard to management of resources or regulation of activities within Tomales Bay.